 Here are some ways you can quantify the validity of such sessions:

-Over the years, many common examples have emerged for compliant training in the corporate.
+Over the years, many common examples have emerged for compliant training in the corporate world.
 These have been great at analyzing the structure, effectiveness, and cost ratio of training across a scalable organization.

 According to OSHA (Occupational Safety and Health Administration), compliance training is a mandated practice that expands on the idea that every employee works in a safe and healthy environment.
 Some key aspects include hazard communication, bloodborne pathogens, personal protective equipment (PPE), and emergency preparedness.